-Here is a flavour of what opening day was like and what people had to say:
+Here is a flavour of opening day and what people had to say:

-Debenhams is the key anchor store of Friars Walk with Next, Topshop, New Look, River Island, H&M, Mothercare, JD Sports and many other retailers also taking units.
+Debenhams is the key anchor store of Friars Walk with Next, Topshop, New Look, River Island, H&M and other retailers.

 Friars Walk has been designed to encourage shoppers to flow into Commercial Street and the surrounding retail areas.

-There is a new 350 space car park and a new bus station.
+There is a 350 space car park and bus station.

-- Newport City Council appointed Queensberry Real Estate as the developer for Friars Walk in 2010
+- Newport City Council appointed developers Queensberry Real Estate in 2010

 - In December 2013, the council agreed to lend Queensberry Real Estate £90 million in a commercial deal to ensure the development could be delivered on time

 - Demolition of John Frost Square began in 2014

-- Construction officially began the first week of April 2014 and following swift progress, a topping out ceremony was held 11 December 2014
+- Construction began the first week of April 2014 and a topping out ceremony was held 11 December 2014

-- As a planned part of Queensberry’s development of the Friars Walk Scheme, an archaeological investigation was carried out to locate any historic buildings on the site.
-Remains were found exactly where expected and, working with experts, have been recorded and protected
+- An archaeological investigation was carried out to locate any historic buildings on the site.
+Remains were found exactly where expected and have been recorded and protected